alufers/inpost-cli/README.md

 $ inpost-cli login
 ```

 You will be asked for your phone number and then you will recieve a SMS message containng a code which you have to enter.
 Now you can use all the features of the tool.

+**Note:** You can run this command multiple times with different phone numbers to use multiple accounts.

 ## Viewing package data